 If you had said back in 2010 that you were going to Comuna 13, people would have thought you were crazy.
 Back then Comuna 13 was the most dangerous district of Medellín.
-For years this area was the territory of the drug cartels, gangs and guerillas.
+For years this area was the territory of the drug cartels, gangs, and guerillas.
 From drug lord Pablo Escobar to FARC and ELN, this area did not have it easy.
-Still today, it is not 100 percent safe, but this district is on the road of recovery.
+Still today, it is not 100 percent safe, but this district is on the road to recovery.
 One of the positive influences is Comuna 13 street art.
-Just like in the capital Bogotá street art has helped this violent city to start a new chapter.
+Just like in the capital Bogotá, street art has helped this Medellín district to start a new chapter.

 District of Pablo Escobar

 Comuna 13, officially known as San Javier, is a densely populated and poor area built on the hills around the Aburra valley.
 This neighborhood has a strong strategic location: close to the San Juan Highway.
 Perfect for smuggling money, guns, and drugs quickly in and out of the city.
 Another major strength: Comuna 13, popularly known as Trece, is virtually inaccessible for police and army.
 You really have to know the area, if you want to come in or exit without being seen.
 The infamous drug lord Pablo Escobar saw the potential of this area and made sure that it was fully under his control.
 If you control the district, you control the highway.

 This might come as a surprise to you, but the real violence in Comuna 13 only started after the death of Escobar in 1993.
 The power vacuum created a bloody battle between left-wing guerilla, right-wing paramilitary groups, and combos (local street gangs).
 They all wanted to establish control over Comuna 13.
 Between 1997 and 2002 the murder rate in Medellín tripled.
 The district was divided into zones of the guerilla and paramilitary.
 There were ‘invisible borders’ everywhere.
 If you would cross one, it would mean freedom or death.